sumocoders/application-skeleton/README.md

 Log in through `ssh` on the dev-server and alter the `.env.local`-file to use the correct credentials.

-### Continuous deployment to staging
+### Continuous deployment to staging and production
-Each time something is merged into the staging branch it can be deployed automatically.
-To do so, follow the steps below:
+Each time something is merged into the staging/master branch it will be deployed automatically.

-1. Open the project in Gitlab.
+1. Open `.gitlab-ci.yaml`
-2. Open Settings → Repository → Deploy Keys.
-3. Click the tab "Privately accessible deploy keys" and enable the key called "Sumo deploy user".
-4. Open Settings → CI / CD → Variables.
-5. Add a variable called `SSH_PRIVATE_KEY`, the value can be found in 1Password under "Sumo Deploy User private key".
-You can check the "Protect variable" flag.
-5. Add a variable called `SSH_KNOWN_HOSTS`, the value should be the output of `ssh-keyscan -H dev03.sumocoders.eu`.
-6. Open `.gitlab-ci.yaml`, scroll to `Deploy - to staging`.
+2. Scroll to `Deploy - to staging`.
+3. Alter the url under `environment → url`.
+4. Scroll to `Deploy - to production`.
-7. Alter the url under `environment → url`.
+5. Alter the url under `environment → url`.

 ## Working on the Skeleton
 ### Testing `create-project` locally